 Genesis 12:1–3, 7.
 The first encounter the Bible records between the Lord and Abraham is the first iteration of the Abrahamic covenant.
-The Lord promises to Abraham to lead him from his father’s house.
-In Genesis 12:1, the Lord assures Abraham that He will lead Abraham “‘to the land I will show you.’”
-At this point, the Lord did not identify what land it would be; He simply left the matter to Abraham’s trust in God to fulfill the pledge.
+The Lord promises Abraham that He will lead him from his father’s house.
+In Genesis 12:1, the Lord assures Abraham that He will lead him “‘to the land I will show you.’”
+At this point, the Lord does not identify what land it will be; He simply leaves the matter of fulfilment of His pledge to Abraham’s trust.
 It is following this invitation that God makes several promises.

 The Lord continues the explication of His call to Abraham in Genesis 12:3 by noting, “‘I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.’”
 God asserts that He will treat those interacting with Abraham and his descendants in a sowing and reaping framework.
 Those who bless Abraham, and his descendants, will themselves be blessed.
 The blessing received by other families—nations—is contingent on their interaction with Abraham’s progeny.

-The Lord also repeats the promise regarding Abraham’s descendants while adding an analogy to the dust of the earth.
-The Lord states, “‘I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted’” (vs. 16).
-The same word translated “the earth” is used in both the promise of the territory, and the source of the dust.
+The Lord also repeated the promise regarding Abraham’s descendants while adding an analogy to the dust of the earth.
+The Lord stated, “‘I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted’” (vs. 16).
+The same word translated “the earth” is used in both the promise of the territory and the source of the dust.
 This wordplay emphasizes that the people are tied to the land.
 Abraham’s descendants would both multiply exponentially and dwell in the land promised to him.

 Genesis 15:1–6, 18.
 Several events transpire: Lot is taken captive, and Abraham goes out to rescue him (14:1–16).
 Abraham has an encounter with the mysterious Melchizedek, and Abraham still does not have an heir.
 As Abraham’s anxiety continues to grow regarding his progeny, he makes a desperate statement to the Lord, “‘What can you give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?’”
 In ancient times, there was a consideration that when a couple was unable to have children, a slave could be considered a de facto heir or even be adopted.
 It appears that Eliezer could fulfill this ancient allowance—and Abraham’s desperation is evident.